crossplane/crossplane/design/design-doc-composition-functions.md

       network: Accessible
       # How long the function may run before it's killed.
 Defaults to 10s.
       timeout: 30s
-    # An x-kubernetes-embedded-resource RawExtension (i.e. an unschemafied)
+    # An x-kubernetes-embedded-resource RawExtension (i.e. an unschemafied
-    # Kubernetes resource.
-Passed to the function as the functionConfig block of
+    # Kubernetes resource).
+Passed to the function as the functionConfig block
-    # its ResourceList.
+    # of its ResourceList.
     config:
       apiVersion: database.example.org/v1alpha1
       kind: Config